JellyBoonz/graphics-blog/_posts/2025-11-17-simple-iridescent-material.md

 This algorithm captures the essence of iridescence: the angle-dependent phase relationships between different color frequencies, modeled through simple cosine functions.
 The result is a smooth, realistic color gradient that shifts as you move around the object, just like real iridescent materials.

 ## Result
+Implementing this into my ray tracer, I get the following:
 <img src="{{ '/assets/images/iridescence/rendered_bubble.png' | relative_url }}" alt="Rendered Bubble" style="max-width: 80%; height: auto; display: block; margin: 1.5rem auto;">

 *Figure 3*

+Not bad.
+Hope you learned something!